Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 4. Where else has the virus been seen?

-Cases have been identified in Belgium, Denmark, Iceland, Italy, the Netherlands and Australia.
+Cases have been identified in more than a dozen countries, including Australia, Canada, Germany, Italy, Japan, Lebanon, the Netherlands, Singapore and South Korea.

-Yes, most likely, according to U.K. health officials and advisers.
 While factors such as people congregating indoors more in colder weather may also contribute to spread, the new variant has become the dominant strain in some areas, suggesting it has a selective advantage over other versions, according to the U.K.’s New and Emerging Respiratory Virus Threats Advisory Group.
 In minutes from a Dec.
-18 teleconference, the group noted that the B.1.1.7 lineage may result in an increase in the basic reproduction number, or r0 (the number of new infections estimated to stem from a single case) in the range of 0.39 to 0.93 -- a “substantial increase in transmissibility compared to other variants.”
+18 teleconference, the group noted that the B.1.1.7 lineage may result in an increase in the basic reproduction number, or r0 (the average number of new infections estimated to stem from a single case) in the range of 0.39 to 0.93 -- a “substantial increase in transmissibility compared to other variants.”
 Infection rates in areas where the strain has been circulating have increased faster than expected, Public Health England said Dec.
-20. It added that there is no evidence the new variant is more likely to cause severe disease or mortality.
+20.

 6. How many other mutations are there?

 Viruses constantly change through mutations that arise naturally as they replicate and circulate in their hosts.
 As a result of this ongoing process, many thousands of mutations and distinct lineages have already arisen in the SARS-CoV-2 genome since the virus emerged in late 2019.
 A new variant in South Africa, known as 501.V2, has driven a surge in infections there, according to country health officials.
+That strain has also turned up elsewhere, including in the U.K. and Finland.
 As mutations continue to arise, novel variants are increasingly found, with the vast majority of mutations having no apparent effect on the virus.
 Scientists pay most attention to mutations that involve genes like the one that encodes the SARS-CoV-2 spike protein, which is altered in the U.K. variant.
 Targeted by vaccines, this protein is associated with viral entry into cells and influences immunity and vaccine efficacy.

 7. Will vaccines still be effective?

 The extent to which SARS-CoV-2 may evolve to escape immunity induced by infection or vaccination isn’t currently known.
-The WHO’s van Kerkhove told the BBC that current information suggests that the new variant doesn’t have any impact on the vaccines being rolled out.
-Vaccine makers including BioNTech SE, AstraZeneca Plc and CureVac NV have said they don’t believe their vaccines’ efficacy will be affected.
+Maria Van Kerkhove, the World Health Organization’s technical lead on Covid-19, told the BBC Dec.
+20 that current information suggests the new variant doesn’t have any impact on the vaccines being rolled out.
+Drug makers including BioNTech SE, AstraZeneca Plc and CureVac NV have said they don’t believe their vaccines’ efficacy will be affected.
 Over time, however, as more mutations occur, vaccines may need to be altered.
 This happens on an annual basis with seasonal flu, which evolves quickly.
 Unlike flu, coronaviruses have a genetic self-correcting mechanism that minimizes mutations.
 Covid-19 shots that have proved effective in trials can be easily tweaked if necessary, vaccine makers said.

 For more articles like this, please visit us at bloomberg.com